albertintech/apai/docs/congress/cmf/fema/constitutional-authority-technical-memorandum.md

 ### A. STAR Voting Method Mandate (Title IV, Section 404)

-The Question: Can Congress mandate a specific voting method (STAR -- Score Then Automatic Runoff) for federal elections?
+The Question: Can Congress mandate a specific voting method (STAR -- Score Then Automatic Runoff) for congressional elections?

 Constitutional Authority: